neomutt/neomutt.github.io/_contrib/hcache-bench.md

 ## Preparation

 In order to run the benchmark, you must have a directory in maildir format at hand.
-Mutt will load messages from there and populate the header cache with them.
+NeoMutt will load messages from there and populate the header cache with them.
 Please note that you'll need a reasonable large number of messages --
 \>50k -- to see anything interesting.